Tim Hutton

 Areas of Practice

 It only takes about two or three weeks to train a dog to locate a specific scent.
 However, it takes about 6 months to train an H+R Rothound.
-This dog training does not involve any food rewards as this can cause the dogs to false indicate.
-Instead training focusses on the searching being part of a big game for the dog and their reward is to play with their training toy and to be praised by their handler.
+This dog training does not involve any food rewards as this can cause the dogs to falsely indicate.
+Instead, training focusses on the searching being part of a big game for the dog and their reward is to play with their training toy and to be praised by their handler.

 Bella the Office Cat